-Many Medicare beneficiaries choose to augment or replace their Original Medicare coverage using either a Medicare Supplement plan or a Medicare Advantage Plan (also called and MAPD plan, or "Medicare Part C".)
-However, even if you do enroll in a supplement or MAPD plan, you are required to first enroll in Original Medicare and in almost all cases, to pay your Part B monthly premium on an ongoing basis.
+Many Medicare beneficiaries choose to add to their Original Medicare coverage by purchasing a Medicare Supplement policy (often called "Medigap") or enrolling in a Medicare Advantage Plan (also called and MAPD plan, or "Medicare Part C".)
+However, even if you do purchase a Medigap policy or enroll in an MAPD plan, you are required to first enroll in Original Medicare.

 Notably, most Medicare beneficiaries pay no monthly premium for Part A. And most Medicare beneficiaries pay a standard amount for their Part B premium.
-In 2021, the standard Part B premium is $148.50; and that amount is adjusted annually by CMS.
-However, there are exceptions to what you might pay as a monthly premium for both Part A and part B premiums, based on your individual circumstances.
+For 2024, the standard Part B premium is $174.70, and that amount is adjusted annually by CMS.
+There are exceptions to what you might pay as a monthly premium for both Part A and part B premiums, based on your individual circumstances.

 1) You have incurred a Part B Penalty.
 If you didn't get Part B when you're first eligible, your monthly premium may go up 10% for each 12-month period you could've had Part B, but didn't sign up.
 Note that there are instances where you can delay your Part B enrollment without penalty (for example, if you are going to continue to work past age 65 and have other health coverage that CMS deems at least as good as what Medicare would provide; also called "creditable coverage.")
 But if you don't have creditable coverage and you delay your Part B enrollment, you'll have to pay the penalty each time you pay your premiums, for as long as you have Part B. And, the penalty increases the longer you go without Part B coverage.

 2) You are subject to an adjustment to your premium based on your income.
 If your modified adjusted gross income (as reported on your IRS tax return from 2 years ago) is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.
-For 2021, the IRMAA thresholds can be seen in the chart below (also found here):
+For 2024, the IRMAA thresholds can be seen in the chart below: